joomla/Manual/docs/building-extensions/libraries/basic-library.md

 Creating a Joomla Library
 ======================================

+A Joomla library is a reusable set of classes or functions that can be shared across multiple extensions.
+Libraries help in organizing and reusing code, making development more efficient and maintainable.

-In this guide, we will create a Joomla library to use in Joomla.
+In this guide, we will create a Joomla library and learn how to use it in Joomla projects.

 ## Folder Structure